 “Do you want it or not?”

-I stare at her.
-My face twitches, and occasionally, I see the detritus of porcelain dotting off the wall like dark mold.
+He stared at her.
+Face twitching, he could see the detritus of porcelain dotting off the wall like dark mold.
 “Where are we?
 You need to tell me this.”

 “If you shut the fuck up and stop asking me that, you’ll get the cigarette, dude.
 Just hold your dog shit for a minute, alright?”

-It’s not a comfortable silence; a tableau of images course through like a dark wash of blood and glassy eyes gating me.
-I don’t understand the complexity of what I see now, and shaking, I start to shiver on the floor, feeling mounted towards the absolute of death—starved as in a midwinter complexion.
+It’s not a comfortable silence; a tableau of images coursed through him like a dark wash of blood and glassy eyes gating towards him.
+He didn’t understand the complexity of what he saw, and shaking, he started to shiver on the floor, feeling mounted towards the absolute of death.

-She crouches down with me, surveying my eyes.
-I feel like I was bleeding out, and before I could get a word, she gently puts the cigarette on my lips, tells me to puff.
-I cough.
-My legs feel swayed, my ribs jammed, and compacted.
-Most of all, I felt trapped in a faint chill that squeezes my eyes opened and closed.
+She crouched down with him, surveying his eyes.
+He felt he was bleeding out, and before he could get a word in, she gently put the cigarette on his lips, told him to puff.
+He coughed.
+His legs swayed, his ribs jammed and compacted.
+Most of all, he felt trapped in a faint chill that squeezed his eyes open and closed.

 “Take the cig, Tom, and give it a kiss for me.”